Skip Links

 Promoting and supporting the women, peace and security agenda

-The OSCE is committed to promoting and supporting the implementation of the United Nations Security Council Resolutions on women, peace and security in the OSCE region.
-The Organization stresses the need to engage women and men in conflict prevention, crisis management and post-conflict rehabilitation.
+The OSCE is committed to promoting and supporting the implementation of United Nations Security Council resolution 1325 (2000) on women, peace and security in the OSCE region.
+The Organization supports efforts to engage both women and men in conflict prevention, crisis management and post-conflict rehabilitation.

 Implementation and assistance